-At present, there are seven (7) members of the Board comprising two (2) Executive and five (5) Non-Executive Directors.
-There is a balance in the Board with the presence of four (4) Independent Directors in the seven (7) member board with the necessary skills and experience.
-Hence, the ratio of Independent Directors to Non-Independent Directors is 4:3.
-All the Independent Directors have neither business nor other relationships that could significantly interfere with the exercise of their independent judgment.
+At present, there are eight (8) members of the Board comprising two (2) Executive and six (6) Non-Executive Directors.
+There is a balance in the Board with the presence of five (5) Independent Directors in the eight (8) member board with the necessary skills and experience.
+Hence, the ratio of Independent Directors to Non-Independent Directors is 5:3.
+All the Independent Directors have neither business nor other relationships that could significantly interfere with the exercise of their independent judgement.

 In discharging its duties, the Board is assisted by Board committees:

-The Board undertook performance evaluation annually which comprises Board assessment, self-assessment and assessment on Board committees.
+The Board undertakes performance evaluation annually which comprises Board assessment, self-assessment and assessment on board committees.
 The Chairman of the NRC will be presented with the analysis of the overall performance evaluation and deliberated at the NRC meeting.
 The NRC will access and identify areas which require improvement and recommend to the Board for action.

-The Company’s NRC is responsible to recommend identified candidate(s) to the Board if a vacancy on the Board is anticipated or otherwise occurs due to resignation, retirement or any other reasons or if there is a need to appoint additional Director(s) with the required skill or profession in order to close the competency gap in the Board.
+The Company’s NRC is made up of two (2) Independent Non-Executive Directors & one (1) Non-Independent Non-Executive Director.
+NRC is responsible to recommend identified candidate(s) to the Board if a vacancy on the Board is anticipated or otherwise occurs due to resignation, retirement or any other reasons or if there is a need to appoint additional Director(s) with the required skill or profession in order to close the competency gap in the Board.

 NRC shall strive for a structured assessment of individual members as well as of the Chairman of the Board to achieve a better balance in Board in terms of gender, age, background, experience and competency.